Almonte, Spain: Saca de las Yeguas

 Also called “The Gathering of the Mares”, it is an annual livestock event that has been celebrated in Almonte for more than 500 years (several centuries before the creation of Doñana), being a local emblem.
-It takes place each 26 June, just before the fair and often involves thousands of horses.
+It takes place every 26 June, just before the fair and often involves thousands of horses.
 It can be divided into 5 different stages: 1.
 Collecting and gathering inside the national park: the breeders, horsemen called yegüerizos get deep into the Doñana National Park to gather the semi-feral horses and take them out from the woods, swamps, meadows and marshes.
-2. Parade around the Hermitage of El Rocío: in late morning, the herds are led towards El Rocío, where they parade and get exhibited to crowds of tourists and locals.
+2. Parade around the Hermitage of El Rocío: in late morning, the herds are guided towards El Rocío, where they parade and get exhibited to crowds of tourists and locals.
 3. Sesteo (nap): once they've left the village, they are taken to Almonte, 15 km up north, having a short rest in the pine woods, nearby the Santa María stream and getting organised before entering town.
 4. Parade across Almonte: around 7pm, the herds crowd the streets of Almonte and are taken to the livestock enclosure Huerta de la Cañada, a fenced outdoor area in the northern outskirts of town.
 5. Livestock event: next day, “la tusa” is carried out, which is the process by which the horses are cleaned, chipped and sheared in order to be sold.
 The following days the town fair is held and several activities are carried out regarding the horses.
 These include a morphological evaluation of the royal pattern of the mares and new foals of the ancient Marismeño breed, which is endangered and genetically related to the American Mustang horse.
 There are also photo contests and a horse race.
 When the fair ends, the horses which have not been purchased get back to the wild.